Walter Agnew

-Walter Agnew (born 28 January 1939) was a Scottish footballer.
+Walter Agnew (28 January 1939 – 7 August 2023) was a Scottish footballer.
 He mainly played outside right for Hamilton Academical in 21 appearances (17 league and 4 league cup) between 1958 and 1959 and scored 2 goals.
 He also played for Strathclyde Juniors, Pollok Juniors, Larkhall Rangers and Hamilton Cross Club.

-He began his career at the Accies debuting on 1 March 1958 in a 7-2 victory at home against Stenhousemuir.
-His first goal came on 21 April that same year in a 3-1 victory against Berwick Rangers.
-Next season, on 30 August 1958, he scored at home in a 3-0 victory over Montrose in the league cup.
+He began his career at the Accies debuting on 1 March 1958 in a 7–2 victory at home against Stenhousemuir.
+His first goal came on 21 April that same year in a 3–1 victory against Berwick Rangers.
+Next season, on 30 August 1958, he scored at home in a 3–0 victory over Montrose in the league cup.